Complete Havasu Falls Packing List (2024)

 If you don’t have your own backpack yet, I suggest going to REI and trying on some fully loaded packs to find one that is comfortable for your size and body type.
 What works for me might not necessarily work for you and vice versa, so it’s smart to get properly fitted.

 My favorite backpacking backpack is the Deuter Aircontact Lite SL 55L.
-I used it on my 22-day John Muir Trail backpacking trip and it held up great and most importantly, it was super comfortable.
+I used it on my 22-day John Muir Trail backpacking trip, and it held up great.
+Most importantly, it was super comfortable.
 It also comes in a 45L and 70L option.

 Sleeping Pad